 2. Reorder Variables Using the LENGTH Statement

-The Length statement is used to specify the number of bytes for storing character and numeric variables.
+The Length statement is used to specify the number of bytes for storing characters and numeric variables.
 The default length of numeric variables is 8 and the length of a character variable is set at the first occurrence of the variable.
-In the example dataset, all variables are numeric, so we can set the length of these variables to 3.
+In the example dataset, all variables are numeric so we can set the length of these variables to 3.